stuartellis/sve-personal-website/content/articles/task-runner.md

 The _vscode-yaml_ extension enables YAML formatting and validation, and _vscode-task_ adds a graphical integration for running tasks.

-You must install Task to use these extensions.
-Neither extension installs or updates copies of Task.
+> _You must install Task to use the vscode-task extension._

 ### Enabling Autocompletion